Protoford/cp_mechanic_auto_shop/README.md

 ![Full size preview](http://image.prntscr.com/image/dd5dda7bfd3e4eca85f1674f20f67128.png)

-If you wish to edit how much money is spent to wash the car open "cp_mechanic_server.lua" and edit the value on the variable "price" to whatever number you want:
+If you wish to edit how much money is spent to repair the car open "cp_mechanic_server.lua" and edit the value on the variable "price" to whatever number you want:

 ![Full size preview](http://image.prntscr.com/image/ad28c233917a432e901c828ecfde6b10.png)